Code-Institute-Submissions/devgithubs-experia/README.md

 The project is also to give me experience building a full stack e-Commerce website that handles payments.

 #### Ideation
+The concept for Experia came from my own experiences travelling, I found sometimes it would be hard to find things to do in some cities or I was not interested in what was on offer.
 #### Site owner goals

 #### User goals